Joer History, Family Crest & Coats of Arms

-Picts.
+The roots of the ancient Scottish name Joer are found among the people of a tribe known as the Picts.
 Joer is a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.
-CITATION[CLOSE]

 Early Origins of the Joer family